University of Alaska Fairbanks & University of Vermont

 Christy's photographs have been featured in the Sandhill Crane Display Dictionary, the Alaska Airlines Magazine, Prairie Fire Newspaper, the International Crane Foundation Bugle, and the Michelin Guide to Alaska Travel.

 George offers lectures on Sandhill Cranes and bird neurobiology (link to the left).
 He is an author on over 100 scientific papers and book chapters, several popular articles, and many blogposts.
-Recent publications include:
+Our recent publications include:

-- Dancing through summer school - Sandhill crane youngsters in Alaska- Prairie Fire Newspaper, March 2013, with Christy Yuncker Happ, in press
+- Dancing through summer school - Sandhill crane youngsters in Alaska- Prairie Fire Newspaper, March 2013, with Christy Yuncker Happ

 - Is Sandhill Crane dance innate or learned?
 Blogpost in How birds think Blog - October 1, 2012

 - Do cranes use sex pheromones?
 Blogpost in Alaska Sandhill Crane Blog - October 9, 2010

 - A Sandhill Crane Family Nesting in Alaska - Prairie Fire Newspaper, March 2012 with Christy Yuncker Happ

 - H4N8 subtype avian influenza virus isolated from shorebirds contains a unique PB1 gene and causes severe respiratory disease in mice.
 Virology 423:77-88 (2012) with V. N. Bui, H. Ogawa, ...J.
 A. Runstadler, F. Huettmann & K. Imai